hayde0264/CS-Degree/Swift-Specific-Knowledge/Generics.md

 Much of the Swift standard library is built with generic code.
 For example, Swift's **Array** and **Dictionary** types are both generic collections.

-For instance, you can create an array that holds **Int** values, or an array that holds **String** values, or indeed an array for any other type that can be created in Swift.
+For instance, you can create an array that holds **Int** values, an array that holds **String** values, or, indeed, an array for any other type that can be created in Swift.
 Similarly, you can create a **dictionary** to store values of any specified type, and there are **no** limitations on what that type can be.

 # Problems Generics Solve
 Generic functions **can work with any type**.

-So instead of writing a function swapTwoInts(), make once instead called swapTwoValues() which is **polymorphic**.
+So instead of writing a function swapTwoInts(), make a single generic fucntion called swapTwoValues() which is **polymorphic**.

 ``` swift
 // nongeneric swap